Changing your Implant Size, Type or Brand

+Are you think about breast revision surgery?
 Are your breast implants getting old?
-If your breast prosthesis have been in place for some time – or you have a concern – you may want to REPLACE your breast implants with newer types of implants.
+If your breast implants have been in place for some time – or you have a concern – you may want to REPLACE your breast implants with newer types of implants.
 Some patients even change out their implants a few years after surgery, because they want to change sizes or content type.

 Changing out breast implants involves what’s called Revision surgery or secondary surgery.

 - Your PRIMARY breast augmentation surgery is when you first get implants inserted.

 - Any future surgery including replacement or exchange is known as REVISION surgery or a secondary procedure.

 Explantation vs Replacement of Older, Ageing Breast Implants: Two ways to explant your existing implants

 - When breast implants age, one option is to REPLACE them with new implants

 - You may also be able to increase or decrease the size